Exemption Based on the Need to Care for an Ill or Incapacitated Person Residing in the Home

 • Employed less than 32/35 hours per week.

-Note: If the caretaker is receiving income from IHSS for the part-time or full-time care of this ill or incapacitated person residing in their home, the caretaker is still considered exempt from CWES registration.
+Note: If the caretaker is receiving income from IHSS for the part-time or full-time care of this ill or incapacitated person residing in their home, the caretaker is still considered exempt from CalWORKs Employment Services (CWES) registration.

-If a client cannot participate the full 32/35 hours per week CWES requirement because he/she must care for an incapacitated individual, he/she is exempt.
+If a client cannot participate in the full 32/35 hours per week CWES requirement because they must care for an incapacitated individual, they are exempt.
 There are no partial exemptions.

 Verification